What the experts say

 An interesting study looked at so-called muscle power factors - peak velocity, blood lactate concentration (BLA), and 30m run velocity - and compared them to VO2 max as measures of horizontal and uphill running performance.
 The report concluded that VO2 max contributed more to uphill running performance than horizontal running.

-Since oxygen consumption is inextricably linked to endurance performance it is particularly enlightening to view a recent paper that looked at the decay of VO2 max in older men.
+Since oxygen consumption is inextricably linked to endurance performance, it is particularly enlightening to view a recent paper that looked at the decay of VO2 max in older men.
 The study looked at trained and untrained men of retirement age and followed various regimes ranging from maintenance of activity for a high training group through to an inactive group remaining sedentary.
-The conclusions from the work were that loss of VO2 max would occur with age at a linear rate with sedentary males but that 'vigorously' trained males could actually retain their values.
+The conclusions from the work were that loss of VO2 max would occur with age at a linear rate with sedentary males but that 'vigorously' trained males could retain their values.

 Always on the agenda these days is the impact of aerobic exercise on health.
 A recent study looked at the effect of this for sedentary young men and women.
-The study found that after just 6 weeks that there were measurable improvements in VO2 max whereas the control group did not change.
+The study found that after just six weeks that there were measurable improvements in VO2 max, whereas the control group did not change.
 Similarly, the trained subjects retained lower heart rates after an aerobic experiment and subsequently had lower resting pulses.
 Lower heart rates were also witnessed following a psychological shock.
 Broader experience also links aerobic training directly to a better ability to protect against age-related coronary heart disease.
-Though a third group showed measurable aerobic improvement from a weight training only regime (about 50% of that of the aerobically trained group) this was thought to relate to improvement in leg performance and so it could also be postulated that power athletes may benefit health-wise in the long term from increased levels of aerobic exercise.
+Though a third group showed measurable aerobic improvement from a weight training only regime (about 50% of that of the aerobically trained group), this was thought to relate to improvement in leg performance.
+So it could also postulate that power athletes may benefit health-wise in the long term from increased levels of aerobic exercise.